abstratt/cloudfier/codegen/com.abstratt.mdd.target.jee/README.md

 Cloudfier Expert for Java (Expert4J)
 ==============

-A code generator that can produce fully functional Java EE applications from Cloudfier models.
+A code generator that can produce fully functional Java EE applications from Cloudfier (UML) models.

 Examples: